-- All medications you are taking, the dosage and how often you are taking the medications including: complementary (herbal/alternative/vitamins) medicines - For women, if you are taking an oral contraceptive or hormone therapy - Any serious medical problems such as heart disease, asthma, or diabetes - Any allergies or drug sensitivities - Use of recreational drugs, tobacco, or alcohol - Past anaesthetic experiences and/or immediate family experiences - Loose or broken teeth, caps, plates, implants, or dentures - Height and weight used to determine your body mass index (BMI).
+- All medications you are taking, the dosage and how often you are taking the medications including: complementary (herbal/alternative/vitamins) medicines - For women if you are taking an oral contraceptive or hormone therapy - Any serious medical problems such as heart disease, asthma, or diabetes - Any allergies or drug sensitivities - Use of recreational drugs, tobacco, or alcohol - Past anaesthetic experiences and/or immediate family experiences - Loose or broken teeth, caps, plates, implants, or dentures - Height and weight to determine your BMI.
 There is a higher risk of anaesthetic and post-operative complications associated with patients who have a high BMI.
-For your safety, Kawana Private Hospital has a strict admission policy regarding BMI.
-Please be aware that your procedure may need to be cancelled if your BMI is too high.
+For your safety, Victoria Parade Surgery Centre has a strict admission policy regarding BMI.
+If your BMI is above 45, your procedure will not proceed.
 If you have any concerns about this, please contact us prior to your admission.